- The student tuition and fees for the master’s program are $52,396.00 for the 2022-2023 academic year.

 - Tuition and fees are the same for all master’s students, regardless of residency status in California or the US.

-- The fees do not include the cost of books, housing, personal expenses, and certain capstone research expenses.
+- The fees do not include the cost of books, housing, personal expenses and certain capstone research expenses.

-The master’s program does not offer teaching assistantships.
-Due to the heavy workload, any part-time work should not exceed 10 hours per week during each academic quarter.
+Due to the heavy course load of the master’s program, any work-study job or other part-time work should not exceed 10 hours per week during each academic quarter.

 Capstone Research Funding

 IGHS provides financial assistance for some of the costs associated with the capstone project, including air and ground transportation to get to and from the main project site (if it is 100 miles or more outside of San Francisco) and visa costs.
 In some cases, students also may receive funding for approved project expenses (e.g., translation/transcription service).

 Students are responsible for paying for their own living expenses (food, lodging, local transportation, incidentals) and research subject incentives during the capstone research period.